honey-protocol/.github/profile/README.md

 With Honey Finance protocols/web3 projects can:

 - onboard their NFT project through staking as a service
-- create permissionless lending pools that use NFTs as collateral (soon cross chain...)
+- create permissionless lending pools that use NFTs as collateral (soon multi chain...)
-- (offer yield strategies)
 - more coming soon...

 Users of Honey Finance can:

 - stake their NFTs in farms to earn tokens
-- (borrow tokens against their NFTs)
+- borrow tokens against their NFTs
-- (vote on governance proposals with veHONEY)
+- vote on governance proposals with veHONEY
-- (stake tokens in Katana yield vaults)
 - more coming soon...